seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 Overall, mutation testing allows for comprehensive results.
 # Explain your SELENUIM test case design process
+first a decision was reached on the website and the tested functionalities, for this lab, www.bestbuy.ca was chosen. a list of functionalities was decided after exploring the website, they were:

+1. register a new account
+2. login to an account
+3. find a specific product using search
+4. find a product through "Shop" tab
+5. find a product through the "Brands" tab
+6. find a product through the "Top Deals" tab
+7. add a product to the cart and view the cart
+8. use the trade in program UI under the "Services" tab

+From here, each person went through their functionalities and decided the best test script for their functionality based on who these functionalities would be used by real customers.
 # Explain the use of assertions and checkpoints
+Checkpoints and assertions are vital in GUI testing.
+Checkpoints catch early test failures and speed up the testing process, assertions verify that the final outcome of the test matches what is expect4ed.

 # how did you test each functionaity with different test data

+## Functionality 4. find a product through the "Shop" tab
+this functionality was tested with the `TestFindANvidiaGPUThruShopUsingPriceAndModelFilters` script.
+There are three test cases for this functionality:
+`idealPathTest` - the ideal path using the shop tab to find a certain product `enterCharIntoNumFieldTest` - a char is entered into the price range enter box when filtering for the product `enterInvalidRangeIntoNumFieldTest` - the price range enter box receives an invalid range of min=4000 and max=2500 of these test cases, `enterInvalidRangeIntoNumFieldTest` failed, originally the website should have simply reset the product list page to what it was before the price filter but it actually brought an Error 404.

+## Functionality 8. use the trade in program UI under the "Servicecs" tab
+this functionality was tested with the `TestTradeIn` script.
+There are two test cases for this functionality:
+`IdealPathTest` - the ideal path for the trade in calculator `selectAPhoneThenSwitchBrand` - switch the phone brand after selecting a phone to see if the phone would be reset both test cases worked as expected.

 # Discuss advantages and disadvantages of Selenium vs. Sikulix

 # How the team work/effort was divided and managed
 Team work was easily divided between the mutation testing and the selenium testing as follows.